ChrisCummins/ProGraML/README.md

 ## Constructing the ProGraML Representation

-Here's a little example of producing the ProGraML representation for a simple recursive Fibonacci implementation in C.
+The ProGraML representation is constructed in multiple stages.
+Here we describe the process for a simple recursive Fibonacci implementation in C. For instructions on how to run this process, see [Usage](#usage) below.

 #### Step 1: Compiler IR